-After some haggling, it’s official: Sam Altman is returning to his post as CEO of OpenAI.
-How did the world’s hottest generative AI company go through three CEOs in under a week?
+It’s official: Sam Altman is, once again, the CEO of OpenAI.
+How did the world’s hottest generative AI company go through three CEOs in under a week and end up with the same one it had at the start?
 This is what we know so far.

-Now, there’s an agreement in principle for Altman’s return, along with president Greg Brockman.
-The deal also includes a new set of board members, which sources indicate will include representation from Microsoft.
+After some negotiations, Altman has returned, along with president Greg Brockman, while Murati is returning to her role as the company’s CTO.
+The deal also includes a new set of board members, which now will include representation from Microsoft.

 All of the news and updates about OpenAI’s executive turnover continue below.

 Feb 9The latest rumor about Sam Altman’s AI chip-building dream could require up to $7 trillion.